anacierdem/libdragon-template/README.md

 Clone & open the repository in [vscode](https://code.visualstudio.com/) and run `Dev Containers: Reopen in Container` from the command pallette (CTRL/CMD + SHIFT/OPTION + P).
 Then select your OS from available container settings.

 This will install all dependencies in the container and also execute the following commands for you.
+First run might take a while as it will download quite some stuff.

 Make sure you have libdragon repository (or you can also clone this repository with `--recurse-submodules`):